mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 By default VW starts with the zero vector as its hypothesis.
 The `--random_weights` option initializes with random weights.
 This is often useful for symmetry breaking in advanced models.
 It's also possible to initialize with a fixed value such as the all-ones vector using `--initial_weight`.

+# Holdout options
+    --holdout_off             no holdout data in multiple passes --holdout_period arg      holdout period for test only, default 10 --holdout_after arg       holdout after n training examples, default off (disables holdout_period)
+    --early_terminate arg     Specify the number of passes tolerated when holdout loss doesn't decrease before early termination,
+                              default is 3

+Feature namespace options:
+    --hash arg                how to hash the features.
+Available options: strings, all --ignore arg              ignore namespaces beginning with character <arg>
+    --keep arg                keep namespaces beginning with character <arg>
+    --noconstant              Don't add a constant feature
+    -C [ --constant ] arg     Set initial value of constant --sort_features           turn this on to disregard order in which features have been defined.
+This will lead to smaller cache sizes --ngram arg               Generate N grams
+    --skips arg               Generate skips in N grams.
+This in conjunction with the ngram tag can be used to generate generalized n-skip-k-gram.
+    --affix arg               generate prefixes/suffixes of features; argument '+2a,-3b,+1' means generate 2-char prefixes for namespace a, 3-char suffixes for b and 1 char prefixes for default namespace --spelling arg            compute spelling features for a give namespace (use '_' for default namespace)

 # Latent Dirichlet Allocation Options
     --lda arg                        Run lda with <int> topics --lda_alpha arg (=0.100000001)   Prior on sparsity of per-document topic weights